Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 After a partition occurs, it is possible that in one side of the partition we have A, C, A1, B1, C1, and in the other side we have B and Z1.

-Z1 is still able to write to B, that will accept its writes.
+Z1 is still able to write to B, which will accept its writes.
 If the partition heals in a very short time, the cluster will continue normally.
-However if the partition lasts enough time for B1 to be promoted to master in the majority side of the partition, the writes that Z1 is sending to B will be lost.
+However, if the partition lasts enough time for B1 to be promoted to master on the majority side of the partition, the writes that Z1 has sent to B in the mean time will be lost.

-Note that there is a **maximum window** to the amount of writes Z1 will be able to send to B: if enough time has elapsed for the majority side of the partition to elect a replica as master, every master node in the minority side stops accepting writes.
+Note that there is a **maximum window** to the amount of writes Z1 will be able to send to B: if enough time has elapsed for the majority side of the partition to elect a replica as master, every master node in the minority side will have stopped accepting writes.

 This amount of time is a very important configuration directive of KeyDB Cluster, and is called the **node timeout**.

 After node timeout has elapsed, a master node is considered to be failing, and can be replaced by one of its replicas.
-Similarly after node timeout has elapsed without a master node to be able to sense the majority of the other master nodes, it enters an error state and stops accepting writes.
+Similarly, after node timeout has elapsed without a master node to be able to sense the majority of the other master nodes, it enters an error state and stops accepting writes.